Mister X in Canada

-Mister X in Canada was a Canadian historical television series which aired on CBC Television in 1960.
+Mister X in Canada is a Canadian historical television series which aired on CBC Television in 1960.

 Premise

 Host Carter B. Store, who worked at the Ottawa School Board as an inspector, created drawings to accompany his discussion of historic Canadian people.

 Scheduling

 This 15-minute series was broadcast on Mondays at 4:45 p.m. from 4 April to 13 June 1960.